RMITLibrary/easy_cite/markdown/ieee.md

 When citing electronic sources such as e-journal articles or e-books, you **must** include a digital object identifier (DOI) if stated.
 A DOI is a unique identifier that is assigned to certain electronic sources, and provides a persistent link to online content.

-The DOI can be added to the reference list using the following format: doi:xx.xxxxxxxxxxxx.
+The DOI can be added to the reference list using the following formats: doi:xx.xxxxxxxxxxxx or http://doi:xx.xxxxxxxxxxxxx

 if a URL is available for that source that must also be included.